Technica-Engineering/vector_blf/README.md

 * There are hints which strucure might get extended.
 Parser should be prepared for it.
 * UncompressedFile should work with an ObjectQueue<LogContainer>, instead of copying/resizing data into a std::vector<char>.
 # Propagate exceptions from threads to main library, to notify user application.
+# no asserts, do everything with Exception() if necessary at all

 # Test sources